 - Then there was the Tear Jerker variation when the girls' monstrous fourth sister (which they created to give themselves a break after an extremely busy week) sacrificed herself to save the girls before exploding due to being unstable.
 The music was melodramatic and the narrator was crying as he mentioned how Bunny saved the day for the first... and last time.

 - One episode has the girls standing by and doing nothing during a crime wave committed by a gang of elderly supervillains because of Blossom's misguided ideas of "respecting our elders".
 They convince a pair of elderly superheroes to fight the bad guys instead, but all the old men end up horribly injuring themselves and getting rushed to the hospital.
-The episode ends with the observation that "none of this would have happened if Blossom had just let the Powerpuff Girls save the day!"
+The episode ends with the observation that "none of this would have happened if the Powerpuff Girls had just saved the day!"

 - In "Keen on Keane", Professor Utonium and Miss Keane fall in love and end up holding up the mayor's hotline.
 He eventually interrupts them with a sneeze, and they realise that they're negelcting their duties.
 Ms. Keane then mentions their cat, unwittingly causing an argument between them (the Professor had a bad experience with a cat in the episode "Cat Man Do") that ruins their relationship.
 The episode ends with the narrator announcing that the day was saved by "...Ms.
 Keane's cat, I guess.
 Nice Valentino."